davidtos/virtual_thread_workshop/README.md

 > Note: To get a good idea of the impact.
 I recommend trying out lots of tasks with the delay endpoint on both virtual and platform threads.
 And the same thing but without the endpoint with the delay.

+> **_!!Bonus!!_** Let's enable virtual thread on the (Spring) back-end, Spring now support virtual threads.
+Let's enable them
+> to see how the scraper is impacted and what it does with the back-end application.

 ## (Step 5) - Find the pinned virtual thread
 Virtual threads are unmounted when they are blocked for example, when they are waiting on the response of a web server.
 Unmounting is a powerful feature but doesn't always work (yet)...